steadybit/docs-public/README.md

     - `title` - Title of the website
     - `description` - Description of the website
     - `ogImage` - Social Media share og:image tag
-    - `docsLocation` - The Github URL for Edit on Github

 - For sub nesting in left sidebar, create a folder with the same name as the top level `.md` filename and the sub navigation is auto-generated.
 The sub navigation is alphabetically ordered.